 Motorcycle riders may love the freedom that comes with riding rather than driving a car or truck.
 However, that freedom comes with serious risks.

 Knowing all these facts, the real question is this: if you are in a motorcycle crash with a driver who failed to maintain the proper insurance, what do you do?
-Same question goes for “hit and run” accidents.
-Who pays for your medical treatment and compensates you, others who were insured or damaged property?
+The same question goes for hit and run accidents.
+Who pays for your medical treatment and compensates you?
+Others who were injured or whose property was damaged?

 The answers are simple: as an informed motorcycle rider, it’s imperative to carry the maximum amount of Uninsured/Underinsured Coverage you can purchase.
 State law requires a minimum of insurance; motorcyclists should protect themselves by carrying a policy that will cover them for the maximum amount possible.